jaclu/tmux-menus/README.md

 ## Purpose

-Not only meant for beginers, I use it myself regularly for tasks I can't be bothered to learn by hart.<br>
+Not only meant for beginers, I use it myself regularly for tasks I can't be bothered to learn by heart.<br>
 I have also tried to add some more general items, that might be helpful to others.<br>
 It's fairly easy to add/remove items to fit your specific needs.